 Victoria A. Pommells

 Victoria Pommells is a junior at Georgia State University studying Actuarial Science.
-She has been awarded a spot on the President’s List five times since starting her studies at GSU in 2018.
+She has been awarded a spot on the President’s List five times since starting her studies at Georgia State University in 2018.
 Victoria participates in two Robinson College Signature Programs: Women Lead and the Joiner Achievement Academy.
-She also is an active member of the Actuarial Student Association and holds a position on the Executive Board for the Gamma Iota Sigma Zeta Chapter.
+She is also an active Actuarial Student Association member and holds a position on the Executive Board for the Gamma Iota Sigma Zeta Chapter.
 Outside of school, Victoria has worked with the City of Atlanta as a Finance intern and recently participated in the Casualty Actuarial Society’s summer program.
-In addition, she received the IEF Study Abroad Scholarship in 2019, giving her the opportunity to study in Costa Rica and improve her proficiency in Spanish.
-Moreover, she was accepted into an auditing internship program led by BDO London, the fifth-largest accounting firm in the world, set to take place in the summer of 2020, although the program was suspended due to COVID-19 concerns.
-After graduation, Victoria plans to work in the actuarial field, specializing in the property and casualty sector, and hopes to earn her Fellow of the Society of Actuaries (FSA) designation.
+In addition, she received the IEF Study Abroad Scholarship in 2019, allowing her to study in Costa Rica and improve her proficiency in Spanish.
+Moreover, she was accepted into an auditing internship program led by BDO London, the fifth-largest accounting firm in the world, set to take place in the summer of 2020.
+However, the program was suspended due to COVID-19 concerns.
+After graduation, Victoria plans to work in the actuarial field, specializing in the property and casualty sector and hopes to earn her Fellow of the Society of Actuaries (FSA) designation.

 Chapter Vice President